Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 Your Blade Dance ends if you have the Incapacitated condition, if you don Heavy armour or a weapon with :weapon-prop-heavy: Heavy Property, or if you end it (no action required).

-Once you enter a Blade Dance you must complete a Short or Long Rest before you can do so again.
+Once you enter a Blade Dance you must complete a **:rest-short: Short** or **:rest-long: Long Rest** before you can do so again.
 You can also restore your use of it by expending a level 1+ spell slot (no action required).

 ### Level 3: Blade Dancer Spell